confluentinc/ksql/docs/concepts/ksql-architecture.rst

 KSQL Deployment Modes
 *********************

-KSQL supports three ways to deploy your streaming applications:
+You can use these modes to deploy your KSQL streaming applications:

 * Interactive – data exploration and pipeline development
 * Headless – long-running production environments
-* Embedded – KSQL statements and queries run directly in your Java applications

-In all deployment modes, KSQL enables distributing the processing load for your KSQL applications across all KSQL server instances, and scaling up and down without restarting your applications.
+In both deployment modes, KSQL enables distributing the processing load for your KSQL applications across all KSQL Server instances, and you can add more KSQL Server instances without restarting your applications.

 Interactive Deployment
 ======================